-The subjective, human experience of emotions is comprised of a wide, colorful continuum of feelings.
+The subjective, human experience of emotions comprises a wide, colorful continuum of feelings.

 The journey begins the day we are born and continues until the day we leave this earth.
 How we effectively handle the full spectrum determines our emotional health.

-Some people are adept at navigating this complicated world of human emotion, and some people struggle with expressing their feelings in a healthful way.
+Some people are adept at navigating this complicated world of human emotion, and some people struggle to express their feelings in a healthy way.
 Disruption in the full expression of emotion is connected to ill health.

 You can download the free PDF here.

 - 9 Characteristics of the Emotionally Healthy Person

 - Real-Life Examples